jotia1/pipelina/README.md

 cd ~/
 git clone https://github.com/MouseLand/suite2p.git
 ```
-Now lets go into the Suite2p folder and actually set up the Anaconda environment
+Now lets go into the Suite2p folder and actually set up the Anaconda environment, agree to the installation instructions and default locations
 ```
 cd suite2p
+module load anaconda
 conda env create -f environment.yml
 ```
 To Activate and use the suite2p environment you can use the command